-Flat restaurant industry traffic growth in 2017 will be a repeat of 2016, says NPD
+Flat Restaurant Industry Traffic Growth In 2017 Will Be a Repeat Of 2016, Says NPD

 Restaurant industry traffic growth in 2017 will be flat, a repeat of the flat growth in 2016, says The NPD Group.
-Quick-service restaurants like McDonald's Corp. will see an estimated 1% increase in visits this year, better than the flat QSR growth last year.
+Quick-service restaurants like McDonald's Corp. and Wendy's Co.

 Comments